Contents

 // (or null for an unknown id)

-The background worker is what advances a saga through its states; read.saga is how a UI reads where one currently sits.
-For the states themselves and what moves a payout between them, see the lifecycle of a payout.
+The background worker advances a saga through its states, and read.saga reports where one currently sits.
+For the states themselves and what moves a payout between them, see the payout saga.

 Ownership and status

-These two answer questions that aren't about money at all — what a user owns, and whether the economy is open for writes.
+Not every question is about money: read.entitled reports what a user owns, and read.status whether the economy is open for writes.

 // → true

-read.status() returns the economy's pause state right now: whether a maintenance window is in effect, its configured bounds, and when writes resume.
-It's the only read that's synchronous — it's derived from config plus the clock, never stored, so it always reflects the live window:
+read.status() returns the economy’s pause state right now: whether a maintenance window is in effect, its configured bounds, and when writes resume.
+It’s the only synchronous read: derived from config plus the clock rather than stored, it always reflects the live window:

 const status = economy.read.status();